Neuroplant/SpiderRoy/README.md

 Let me mention, for the Shoulder-Servo min means to the back and min means to the front, for the upper arm min is down and max is up, for the lower arm/foot min is close to the body max is away from the body.
+Another thing this program helps you with is to identify the servos, see "ServoPosition.png" for the Servo numbers.
 The program creates a file named "I2CServos.txt" that you have to copy to the SpiderRoy folder befor compiling.

 #	Hardware